 Of course, the teacher is at liberty to provide whatever additional feedback that they wish, in whatever form.
-This might be verbally given, or in the form of written comments, stickers or our visual codes.
+This might be verbally given, or in the form of written comments, stickers or visual codes (providing that these are understood by the child).
 Teachers are under no obligation whatsoever to provide any additional feedback.